OCA/operating-unit/stock_operating_unit/README.rst

 - Adds the operating unit to the Stock Location.
 - Adds the requesting operating unit to stock pickings.
 - Implements user's security access rules.
+- Adds the operating unit to the Stock Warehouse Orderpoint.

 **Table of contents**